 Comments Peace No impact above what already exists and is in place Justice The rigorous implementation of ANDBC and BRCD governance policies and procedures will provide robust safeguards against bribery and corruption.
 Strong procurement controls, transparent decision-making processes, and strict compliance with anti-bribery legislation will ensure the highest standards of integrity and accountability throughout project delivery.
 Political voice Public information and engagement sessions are conducted regularly, providing opportunities for citizens to stay informed about the proposals, contribute their views, and influence decision-making.
 Feedback gathered through these sessions will be carefully considered and, where appropriate, incorporated into the project's development and implementation to ensure alignment with the project objectives, community needs and aspirations.
-Partnerships Collaboration, nationally and internationally to contribute to successful European and World events.
+Partnerships Collaboration nationally and internationally to source the best attractions within budget